jeremias-jordan/whatsapp-tracker/README.md

 A simple online Tracker for the WhatsApp Web interface.

-Hello there, this is my first python script, so bare with me if the code is a little bit messy.
+Hello there, this is my first python script, so bear with me if the code is a little bit messy.
 There are already some WhatsApp-Web python scripts out there but none of them worked fine for me so i made my own.

 Before you can run this script, you have to install python3 and the selenium bindings for python.
 To install the selenium package with pip: